CircuitVerse/Blog/content/posts/Tanmoy_Sarkar_Final_Report.md

 - [feat: Add RBS to CI](https://github.com/CircuitVerse/CircuitVerse/pull/3833)
 - [feat: add rbs for models](https://github.com/CircuitVerse/CircuitVerse/pull/3955)

 > RBS has beend added for `models` only.
-We will add RBS for other files in future.
+We will add RBS for other files in the future.

 ### Integrate Undercover CI
 ---